Stars1233/Long-RL/README.md

 ## News
+- [x] [2025.7.19] We release a detailed instruction and scripts for the data generation process of our LongVideo-Reason dataset in the [`longvideo-reason`](longvideo-reason/) directory.
 - [x] [2025.7.18] We release new supported features, including *Open-ended reward*, *Cached video embeddings*, and *Chunked gathering* as introduced in [Supported Features](#supported-features).
 - [x] [2025.7.10] We release [Paper](https://arxiv.org/abs/2507.07966) and this GitHub repo [Long-RL](https://github.com/NVlabs/Long-RL).